11 Fresh Ways To Wear White Nails For Summer

 Vanilla Chrome

 This creamy combination by nail artist Rhianna was created using The Gel Bottle's delicious off-white, Piña Colada, finished with a white chrome top coat.
-While you’ll get the best results in a salon for this, Holo Taco Specialty Nail Polish in Milky White Shimmer, $14, captures a similar oyster iridescent sheen.
+While you’ll get the best results in a salon for this, Nails.INC’s World’s Your Oyster Babe, £11, captures a similar oyster iridescent sheen.

 AdvertisementADVERTISEMENT